nutanix-japan/Consolidated_Storage_Bootcamp_Material/docs/rbac/rbac.md

 13. Now go to **Objects**, you can see the **Create Object Store** button is appeared again.

-14. Now go to **Files**, you will only see **FS*xyz*-*a*-prod** in File Server, but you do not have right to launch the File Console.
+14. Now go to **Files**, you will only see **FS*xyz*-PC** in File Server, click the tickbox next to **FS*xyz*-PC** and click **Actions**, you can see you cannot do any of them.
+It is because you have only view access and create share access.
+You do not have right to update any File Server settings.

     ![](images/10.png)

     !!!Tip
-            The launch PE console from PC and then launching File server page is permitted for Super Admin, Cluster Admin and user who has Prism Admin and Files Admin role
+            If you are using PE deploy File Server, the launch PE console from PC and then launching File server page is permitted for Super Admin, Cluster Admin and user who has Prism Admin and Files Admin role

+15. Now click **FS*xyz*-PC** to enter the file management console, you can view everything related to this File Server.

+16. Click **Shares** > **Create a New Share**, follow the steps to create a share.

+17. Click **Data Management** > **Protection**, you have no right to configure anything from here.

 ## Takeaway